 Unfortunately, as Diana Klemme, vice president of Grain Service Corporation, reports, the United States needs record corn acreage and yields to begin to rebuild depleted stocks; however, the flooding and rain-saturated soil may jepordized up to 3 million of those acres from North Dakota to Arkansas.

 "Losing 3 million corn acres could mean losing 400 million bushels of much-needed corn production this year, potentially cutting ending stocks for September 2012 dangerously low again," Klemme says.

 Meanwhile, the poor weather has sent futures prices surging.
-The USDA predictions farmers will enjoy record prices for corn and wheat — as well as projecting record production for rice, oilseeds and course grains.
+The Financial Times reports USDA predictions stating that farmers will enjoy record prices for corn and wheat — stoking inflation and straining poor countries — as well as projecting record production for rice, oilseeds and course grains.
 Corn futures rose 4.2%, but still remain below record highs set in April.

-Make sure to read Klemme’s commentary on how the flooding will affect agriculture on page 78.
+Make sure to read Klemme's commentary on how the flooding will effect agriculture on page 44.